nrfconnect/sdk-nrf/doc/nrf/device_guides/nrf91/nrf91_cloud_certificate.rst

 #.
 Click :guilabel:`Update certificate`.

    The log message "Certificate update completed" indicates that the certificate was provisioned successfully.
-   If you encounter any errors, switch to the terminal view and check the output of the AT commands that were sent to the nRF9160 DK modem.
+   If you encounter any errors, switch to the terminal view and check the output of the AT commands that were sent to the nRF91 Series modem.

    .. note::